You are currently viewing English Idioms Starting with ‘Q’

 Usage:

-1. She finished the task quick as a bunny.
+1. She finished her homework as quick as a dog can lick a dish.

-2. He ran across the field quick as a bunny.
+2. He solved the problem quick as a dog can lick a dish.

 Similar Idioms / Phrases: